 This parameter controls whether Capture reads the online version of a redo log or the archived version if it is available.
-By default, Capture reads only from the online logs and only reads an archived version if the online log is no longer available.
+By default, Capture reads only from the online logs and only reads an archived version if the online

 When this parameter is set and Capture finds the required log online, Capture makes an additional check to determine if the log is also archived.
 If the log is archived, Capture queries the archive path and reads the archived log instead of the online one.
 If the log is not archived, Capture reads the online log.